SvenMichaelKlose/tunix/src/tunix/README.md

 BLK1 is pushed on the stack and popped off on return.
 Other blocks are preserved the same way just in time.

+# Drivers

+## Signal polling

+Some programming lanugages can not implement signal handlers.
+A driver could allow to read incoming signals.

+## FIFO

+For inter-process communication.

+## RAM disk